-A. On June 4, 2019, Frontier met with Public Staff and NCUC Pipeline Safety Section to discuss Frontier's updated Gas Supply Procurement Policy.
+Commission Pipeline Safety Section to discuss Frontier's updated Gas

+Supply Procurement Policy.
 The main purpose of this meeting was to share how we plan to utilize our Procurement Policy going forward.
-After conversations with Public Staff, we slightly revised the Gas Supply Procurement Policy in April of 2020.
-Frontier met with the Public Staff again on June 22, 2022 to discuss our procurement strategies for the upcoming winter.
-The procurement policy was slightly revised as of this meeting, and is included in Exhibit(TBY-1).
-Under a contract with Marquette, Frontier will be provided with an annual report showing a monthly forecast for the upcoming year.

-Q. How is the forecast from Marquette used for supply planning?
+After conversations with the Public Staff, Frontier revised the Gas Supply Procurement Policy in April of 2020.
+The revised Gas Supply Procurement Policy is attached to my testimony as Exhibit A. Under a contract with Marquette Energy Analytics ("Marquette"), Frontier will be provided with an annual report showing a monthly forecast for the upcoming year. - Q. Is the forecast from Marquette used for supply planning?

 A. This forecast includes an expected daily average flow and an expected daily maximum flow for each month of the upcoming year.
 This report provided by Marquette is derived from actual historical usage, historical weather patterns, and projected customer growth.
 Our supply planning for each review period is based off this forecast as we receive this report each March to help us make hedging decisions for the upcoming winter.
-To ensure a best cost scenario without speculation, we plan to make 1/6 of our total planned hedge purchase in each month of April to September to cover gas supply purchases for the months of November through March.
+To ensure a best cost scenario without speculation, we make 1/6 of our total planned hedge purchase in each month of April to September.